Timea's Kitchen

 Layered Sauerkraut Casserole Served in Baking Dish

-How to Store the Sauerkraut Casserole?
+How to Serve Layered Sauerkraut Casserole

 Layered Sauerkraut Casserole Served on Plate With Sour Cream on the Top